Quantum generalisation of Einstein's Equivalence Principle can be verified with entangled clocks as quantum reference frames: Abstract

 \section{Abstract}

 The Einstein Equivalence Principle (EEP) is of crucial importance to test the foundations of general relativity.
 When the particles involved in the test exhibit quantum properties, it is unknown whether this principle still holds.
-A possibility introduced in Ref.~\cite{giacomini_EEP} is that the EEP holds in a generalised form for particles having an arbitrary quantum state.
-The core of this proposal is the ability to transform to a \emph{Quantum Reference Frame} (QRF) associated to an arbitrary quantum state of a physical system, in which the metric is locally inertial.
-Here, we show that this extended EEP, initially formulated in terms of the local expression of the metric field in a QRF, can be verified in an interferometric setup via tests on the proper time of entangled clocks.
-We find that the violation of the generalised EEP corresponds to the impossibility of defining dynamical evolution in the frame of each clock.
-The violation results in a modification to the probabilities of measurements calculated in the laboratory frame, and hence can be verified in an interferometric setting.
+A violation of the EEP would have drastic consequences for physics.
+A more conservative possibility is that the EEP holds in a generalised form for delocalised quantum particles.
+Here we formulate such a generalised EEP by extending one of its paradigmatic tests with clocks to quantum clocks that are in a quantum superposition of positions and velocities.
+We show that the validity of such a generalised version of the EEP is equivalent to the possibility of transforming to the perspective of an arbitrary \emph{Quantum Reference Frame} (QRF), namely a reference frame associated to the quantum state of the clock.
+We further show that this generalised EEP can be verified by measuring the proper time of entangled clocks in a quantum superposition of positions in the Earth gravitational field.
+The violation of the generalised EEP corresponds to the impossibility of defining dynamical evolution in the frame of each clock, and results in a modification to the probabilities of measurements calculated in the laboratory frame.
+Hence, it can be verified experimentally, for instance in an atom interferometer.